 Sonoma County is one of the most magical places to go wine tasting thanks to its award-winning wines, stunning views, and fantastic dining options.
-And while sipping wines in a tasting room is a great way to explore the different wines available in the region, if you’re looking for a more unique and in-depth tasting experience, these nine wineries all provide memorable grape to glass adventures that take wine tasting to the next level.
+And while sipping wines in a tasting room is a great way to explore the different varietals available in the Sonoma region, if you’re looking for a more unique and in-depth tasting experience, these eight wineries all provide memorable grape to glass adventures that take wine tasting to the next level.

-Benzinger offers several ways to tour its distinct vineyards that are tended to using Biodynamic, organic, and sustainable farming methods.
-The 45-minute Biodynamic Vineyard Tram Tour is a great way to get a close-up look at the beautiful vineyards while also learning about the farming practices.
-The one-and-a-half-hour Tribute Estate Tour goes even more in depth with a behind-the-scenes look at the estate, winery, and wine cave, and includes wine and barrel tastings along the way, as well as a seated tasting in a private room inside of the cave.
-For those looking for a truly special Sonoma Valley experience, the three-hour Private Tour, Tasting, and Lunch with a Benzinger Family Member is a chance to hear memories and stories about the winery, while enjoying estate wines and a Sonoma-style picnic lunch.
+Benziger Family Winery offers several ways to tour its distinct vineyards that are tended to using Biodynamic, organic, and sustainable farming methods.
+The 75-minute Biodynamic Tractor Tram Tour is a great way to get a close-up look at its beautiful Sonoma Valley vineyards while also learning about the farming practices.
+The one-and-a-half-hour Tribute Estate Tour goes slightly more in depth with a behind-the-scenes look at the estate, winery, and wine cave, and includes wine and barrel tastings along the way, as well as a seated tasting in a private room inside of the cave.

 Insider tip: Grab everything you’ll need for a picnic lunch at the nearby Glen Ellen Village Market and enjoy it in the picturesque (and shaded) picnic area.

 1883 London Ranch Road, Glen Ellen, CA 95442, (888) 490-2739